cyscale/cyscale.com/src/markdown/blog/2022-07-08-pci-dss-compliance-in-the-cloud.md

 Examples of controls that check if you’ve done this for the applications in your infrastructure are:

 * *Do not setup access keys during initial user setup for all IAM users that have a console password* for AWS
-* *Ensure that Cloud Storage buckets are not anonymously or publicly accessible* for GCP
+* *Ensure that Cloud Storage buckets are not anonymously or publicly accessible* for Google Cloud

 #### 3. Protect stored cardholder data.